Why ‘Genius’ Teams Need Purpose

 Merete Wedell-Wedellsborg, a psychologist with over two decades of direct work with executive teams, describes what this looks like.
 “The genius executive teams I’ve observed have learned how to constantly manage messiness, chaos, conflict, and energy in a way that is stimulating, meaningful, and constructive, while preserving the integrity of the individual team members,” she writes.
 “They handle confrontation, contradictions, dysfunctions, and setbacks with a purpose.”

-This orientation aligns with what the research has shown to be the most effective form of leadership: a style of leadership characterized by a clear sense of purpose, a passion for learning, and a willingness to be wrong.
-Unlike the command-and-control style of leadership many organizations once prized—a style countless studies have shown leads to a negative culture and poor organizational climate—great leaders motivate others by being inspiring and showing their willingness to engage in mutual learning.
+This orientation aligns with what the research has shown to be the most effective form of leadership: a style characterized by a clear sense of purpose, a passion for learning, and a willingness to be wrong.
+Rather than using the command-and-control style of leadership many organizations once prized—which countless studies have shown leads to a negative culture and poor organizational climate—great leaders motivate others by being inspiring and showing their willingness to engage in mutual learning.
 These leaders are open to new ideas and take a “we” mentality to moving them forward, coaching and mentoring others towards a shared vision of a better future.

 Nora Bateson, a nationally known multidisciplinary thinker who studies the ecology of living systems, puts it this way: “In the past the world understood leadership as the great deeds of heroes.
 Now we are in another phase of global transition that requires an understanding of leadership based on our understanding of interdependency.”